Authority of the Council

 Parties: CSF, S&I and VeSte

 The Student Council members can either be independent members, or members of a party.
 Currently, there are three parties in the Student Council; CSF, S&I and VeSte.
 Check the party website or Facebook page for more information about these parties and their focus points, plans and ideas.

-3. Increasing awareness and communication of Student Council
+- Increase awareness and communication of the Student Council;

 Being a Student Council member, you have the possibility to develop yourself on a personal, business and political level, and to develop competencies and skills which you do not necessarily develop during your study.
 Contact the Student Council for more information.